Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Background and Problem Statement

 \subsection{Agent Identity in Multi-Agent Systems}

+Multi-agent systems research has concentrated on agent reasoning and interaction: \acro{bdi} architectures~\cite{rao1995bdi}, coordination, negotiation, and game-theoretic foundations~\cite{wooldridge-mas,shoham-leyton-brown}.
+Infrastructure received less sustained attention.
 The Foundation for Intelligent Physical Agents (\fipa{}) specification, developed in the late 1990s, remains the most complete formalization of agent infrastructure~\cite{fipa-acl,fipa-ams}. \fipa{} defines two directory services: the Agent Management System (\ams{}) tracks agent lifecycle within a platform, and the Directory Facilitator (\df{}) registers agent capabilities for discovery.

 The \fipa{} model assumes a contained environment.
 Agents register with the \df{} on their platform; queries go to that \df{}; results return agents from that platform.
 Cross-platform federation requires federated \df{}s exchanging registration information---a coordination problem that scales poorly as platform count increases~\cite{fipa-hybrid}.